mimike/maptest/README.md

 ## Main Technical Features

-Travelp is a web application where users can browse hotels by geolocation or select their destination in a search box.
+Travelp is a web application where users can browse hotel reviews by geolocation or select their destination in a search box.

 The Google API was used to collect this data.

 If users turn their browser's location on, we make a call to Google Places API with their location's latitude and longitude with the type set to lodging.
-The radius is set to 5000 meters.
-We make second call to Places API with the placeid to collect data on the hotel's reviews.
+The radius is set to 25140 meters.
+We make a second call to the Google Places API with the place id to collect data on hotel reviews.

-For users who choose to block their location, we collect their latitude and longitude by Geocoding the location they type into a search box.
+For users who choose to block their location, we collect their latitude and longitude by geocoding the location they type into a search box.
 Users type into a search box which displays a dropdown of autocomplete locations by making a call to https://maps.googleapis.com/maps/api/js?key=${api_key}&libraries=places.
+Material UI's Autocomplete component with Google Maps API and Places Library.

 Here is the route for collecting hotel data for a user's location if they have their browser's location turned on:

 <a href="https://ibb.co/f8GTL0K"><img src="https://i.ibb.co/XykGMJd/Screen-Shot-2021-07-28-at-18-27-16.png" alt="Screen-Shot-2021-07-28-at-18-27-16" border="0"></a>

-The greatest challenge was...
+The greatest challenge was implementing and learning TypeScript in a short amount of time.

-## Application UI Design
+## UI Design

+The app is designed to be accessibility, mobile and desktop friendly and makes use of semantic HTMl.

 <a href="https://ibb.co/PwhHzKh"><img src="https://i.ibb.co/9sT536T/Screen-Shot-2021-07-28-at-16-19-15.png" alt="Screen-Shot-2021-07-28-at-16-19-15" border="0"></a>